fread-ink/inkwave/README.md

 * Parsing .wrf metadata not yet supported
 * Waveforms using 5 bits per pixel not yet supported (only 4 bpp)

+# unsolved mysteries

+## .wrf format

+All mode pointers in the .wrf file need to be offset by 63 bytes.
+Likely has something to do with how they are passed by the epdc kernel module to the epdc.
+This is defined as `MYSTERIOUS OFFSET` in the code.

+## .wbf format

+Each waveform segment ends with two bytes that do not appear to be part of the waveform itself.
+The first is always `0xff` and the second is unpredictable.
+Unfortunately `0xff` can occur inside of waveforms as well so it is not useful as an endpoint marker.
+The last byte might be a sort of checksum but does not appear to be a simple 1-byte sum like other 1-byte checksums used in .wbf files.

+## filesize zero

+From the kernel it looks like sometimes header->filesize can be zero.
+If this is the case there is a different method for calculating the checksum.

+Look at `eink_get_computed_waveform_checksum` in `eink_waveform.c`.

 # License and copyright

 License: GPLv2.
 For full license text see the LICENSE file.